sqass/api-testing/README.md

 # Running the application

 1. Clone the repo [api-testing](https://github.com/sqass/api-testing.git)
+2. Launch docker so that it's running on your machine in the background
-2. Go to root directory of the project from your terminal
+3. Go to root directory of the project from your terminal
-3. Run `docker-compose up` .
+4. Run `docker-compose up` .
 You should see something like this
     <img width="1141" alt="image" src="https://github.com/sqass/api-testing/assets/142704021/c9ec7f13-2616-4bc3-83c4-93e20d6451d4">
-4. Open mysql workbench
+5. Open mysql workbench
-5. Click on create new connection
+6. Click on the + to create new connection
-4. Enter the details as shown in below screenshot with user as `user123` and password as `password1234`
+7. Enter the details as shown in below screenshot with user as `user123` and password as `password1234`
 <img width="900" alt="image" src="https://github.com/sqass/api-testing/assets/142704021/239c7f1f-087e-481c-9b58-fa568578099f">

-5. Click on test connection, the connection to the database should be successful.
+8. Click on test connection, the connection to the database should be successful.
-6. Double click on the newly created database
+9. Double click on the newly created database
-7. Click on create new query session
+10. Click on create new query session
-8. Run the below select query, should see a record on the table
+11. Run the below select query - you should see a record in the table
 ```sql
 SELECT * FROM employee.EmployeeDetails;
 ```